stablemarkets/ChiRP/README.md

 Since this package was written in conjunction with [this paper](https://arxiv.org/abs/1810.09494), please cite it when using this package.
 Thank you!

 ## Reporting Bugs and Issues
 `ChiRP` uses the `testthat` package for unit-testing and Travis CI for continuous integration.
+Coverage of unit test is tracked using Coveralls.

 If you encounter any issues or have feature requests, please open an issue on GitHub.